-The BAE Systems manufacturing and assembly facility at Warton (on the banks of the River Ribble) has its aviation routes in May 1939 when, as war clouds gathered in Europe, Air Ministry officials started the compulsory purchase of grass field land west of Preston in order to establish a satellite airfield for the nearby RAF Squires Gate airfield in Blackpool.
+The BAE Systems manufacturing and assembly facility at Warton (on the banks of the River Ribble) has its aviation roots in May 1939 when, as war clouds gathered in Europe, Air Ministry officials started the compulsory purchase of grass field land west of Preston in order to establish a satellite airfield for the nearby RAF Squires Gate airfield in Blackpool.
 Work by the Wimpey Construction Company on land drainage and the construction of 3 main runways started soon after.

 A key 'turning point' for Warton however, came in late 1941 when the airfield was offered by Lord Beaverbrook, the head of the Ministry of Aircraft Production (MAP), to the United States 8th Army Air Force for use as a Base Air Depot (BAD).